sgtlm19/Thinkful-Unit-1-SQL-Cleaning-and-T-test/AirBnB_Cities.md

 ## AirBnB Cities Challenge ##

 1.)
-What's the most expensive listing?
-What else can you tell me about the listing?
+What's the most expensive listing(s)?
+What else can you tell me about the listing(s)?

-    -- Remove $ sign from Price variable
-    UPDATE listings
-    SET price = REPLACE(price, '$', '');

     -- Find most expensive listing
     SELECT MAX(price)
-    FROM listings;
+    FROM la_listings;

-    -- Most expensive listing is $9,999.00, lets see what the listing looks like SELECT *
+    -- Most expensive listing is $10,000.00, lets see what the listing looks like SELECT *
-    FROM listings
+    FROM la_listings
-    WHERE price = '9,999.00';
+    WHERE price = '10000';

+2.)
+What neighborhoods seem to be the most popular?